EpocDotFr/tetris/README.md

 ### Scoring

 Each completed lines is worth 10 points.
-If you have completed 4 lines at once (also called a "tetris"), the score is multiplied by 2, so (4 lines x 10 points ) x 2 = 80 points.
+If you have completed 4 lines at once (also called a "tetris"), the score is doubled, so (4 lines x 10 points) x 2 = 80 points.
+If there's no more blocks on the playground once you have removed lines, the score is also doubled.
+Taking the previous example: 80 points x 2 = 160 points.

 ### Levels